joshnasankhala2806-eng/student_expense_tracker/README.md

 ## Overview

-Smart Expense Tracker is a beginner-friendly Python program that allows users to record expenses along with notes.
+Smartspend is a beginner-friendly Python program that allows users to record expenses along with notes.
 Each entry is automatically timestamped and saved in a text file (`expenses.txt`) so the data remains available for future use.
 The program also provides a summary of total spending and remaining budget to help users build better financial habits.

 ---